 The Wild Atlantic Way route, or WAW, was launched in March 2014 to highlight the unique geography and culture of western Ireland.
 It is quite possibly the world’s most epic road trip – spanning over 1,700 miles (2,750 kilometers) from Derry in the north, down through Donegal, Sligo, Mayo, Galway, Claire, Limerick, Kerry and Cork.
 This is the longest coastal touring route in the world!

 Our journey started in Derry and headed west on the coastal route.
 Not far outside of Derry, we drove to the wind-swept summit of a very large hill to stop at the Grianan of Aileach – a ring fort built in the 6th century that was the seat of power for the Kingdom of Aileach.
 From the fort’s walls, we had commanding views of the Donegal coastline and the beginning of the Wild Atlantic Way route.

-The West Coast of Ireland is only a few hours from Dublin, yet it feels like stepping back in time 40 or 50 years.
-Nowhere on the Wild Atlantic Way drive made that more abundantly clear than the tiny little fishing port of Bunbeg.
+The west coast of Ireland is only a few hours drive from Dublin, yet it feels like stepping back in time 40 or 50 years.
+Nowhere on the Wild Atlantic Way drive made that more abundantly clear than the tiny little fishing port of Bunbeg on the Irish coast.
 And it is tiny!
-The little harbor can hold no more than a half-dozen boats (mostly of the two =-man variety).
+The little harbor can hold no more than a half-dozen boats (mostly of the two-man variety).

 At several points, we briefly diverted from our Wild Atlantic Way itinerary and headed inland.
 One such instance was cutting inland from Bunbeg to the Glenveagh National Park.
 The forests on the hillsides were lush green and the fields had taken a deep amber color from the summer sun.
 More than anything, these inland diversions impressed on us the vast geographic diversity in Donegal.